 Folktale Linocut Prints

 Feathers & Folktales is the website of Diem Dangers, artist & printmaker, offering beautifully handcrafted linocut prints inspired by folktales of women and the wild.
 Celebrating earth keepers, medicine makers, priestesses, dream weavers, feral females, wild witches, goddesses, maidens, mothers and crones.
-Each piece is a timeless reminder of the power of the wild feminine, and our enduring intimate and enchanted relationship with the wild.
+Each piece is a timeless reminder of the power of the wild feminine, and our enduring intimate and enchanted sisterhood with the wild.

 Linocut Art